demizer/doc-templates/devdoc.rst

 In addition to the reStructuredText standard, please use these guidlines when writing sections for this projects documentation:

-* Sections should go no further than six levels deep.
+1. Sections should go no further than six levels deep.
-* Section titles and subtitles should not have consecutive capitalized words.
+#.
+Section titles and subtitles should not have consecutive capitalized words.
+#.
 Only the first word should be capitalized.
-* The file title should have all words capitalized.
+#.
+The file title should have all words capitalized.
-* Section levels should start with a number consecutive number pattern.
+#.
+Section levels should start with a number consecutive number pattern.
+#.
+Sections titles should be distinct.
+#.
+The "adornment" should be as long as the title.

 Adornment
 ---------